-Video collaboration with poet Holiday Black co-starring a paper man named Brad. "[A] bold, creepy and radically joyful take down of patriarchy.
-It’s pretty on the surface but brash and loud beneath the paper trail of Brad...
+Video collaboration with poet Holiday Black co-starring a paper man named Brad.
+Newhive says it's "a bold, creepy & radically joyful take down of patriarchy.
+It’s pretty on the surface but brash & loud beneath the paper trail of Brad...
 This video is glitter & guts."

-On May 1 we invited NYC to make a picture with some sky in it for a crowd-sourced quasi-cubist record of light throughout the city at the same moment.
+One May 1st I invited NYC to make a picture with some sky in it for a crowd-sourced quasi-cubist record of light throughout the city at the same moment.

-For a year (award-winning) writer Manuel Gonzales wrote a story every week based on one of my photos.
+For a year award-winning novelist Manuel Gonzales wrote a story every Friday based on one of my photos.
 Once a month a guest pair played a hand.
-After a year we brought songwriters into the mix for a sort of multimedia Möbius strip: a picture of a songwriter; then a story about that picture; a song based on the story; a picture based on the song; & another story about that picture.
+After a year we brought songwriters into the mix for a sort of multimedia Möbius strip: a picture of a songwriter; then a story about that picture; a song based on the story; a picture based on the song; another story about that picture.

 With Edina S, featuring Nancy Randall.
 MUA: Masha Gvozdov, Dawn Campbell.
 Photo series of women's head covers from various cultures, religious & secular.
 Most were styled from the same two scarves, one black, one white.

 Paper set pieces, costumes, & props for Claire Keichel's LULU IS HUNGRY at Ars Nova.
-Directed by Phillip Gates, featuring Emma Meltzer, Ryan Feyk, Chinaza Uche, Julia Frey, Sam Gonzalez, Jeremy O. Harris, Emily Marro, Krystal Seti.
+Directed by Phillip Gates, featuring Emma Meltzer, Ryan Feyk, Chinaza Uche, Julia Frey, Sam Gonzalez, Emily Marro, Krystal Seti, & Jeremy O. Harris.

 Poet/performance artist Kate Durbin devised a new form of passive-aggressive performance art inspired by surveillance culture, the teen girl tumblr aesthetic, & Vanessa Beecroft, reveling in teen narcissism & the girl gaze.
 In a public space a group of female performers take selfies for an hour straight.
 They do not directly interact with the audience, only with their phones.
 Passersby gawk, analyze, & take selfies of their own with the artists.
 All selfies are uploaded to social media and shared in real time. #helloselfienyc took over Union Square at rush hour.